No Way Out (Stone Temple Pilots song)

 "No Way Out" is a song by American rock band Stone Temple Pilots that appears as the sixth track on their fourth studio album, No. 4 (1999).
 Written by all four members of the band and produced by Brendan O'Brien, the song centers on frontman Scott Weiland's battles with drug addiction and his personal demons, such as his prison sentence in February 1999.
 Alongside "Sex & Violence" and "MC5", the song is considered one of the heaviest on the album.

-A promotional single was released by Atlantic Records in October 2000, and peaked at #17 on the Mainstream Rock chart, and #24 on the Alternative Airplay chart.
+A promotional single was released by Atlantic Records in September 2000 and peaked at No. 17 on the US Billboard Mainstream Rock Tracks chart and No. 24 on the Billboard Modern Rock Tracks chart.
 A music video, directed by Bart Lipton and using footage from the band's concerts, also released in 2000.

 Composition and lyrics

 "No Way Out" is a somber song with a duration of four minutes and 19 seconds.
 The heavy metal song dynamically shifts from a subtly nuanced, but heavy riff, to spacy interludes.
 As a result of this, and the repeated cursing, the song has been compared to nu metal of the time, such as Korn.
 Alongside the album opener, "Down", the song is built on "sort steely riffs," seen as reminiscent of James Hetfield's rhythm guitaring in Metallica.

 Written by all four members of the band and produced by Brendan O'Brien, the song centers on frontman Scott Weiland's battles with drug addiction and his personal demons.
 In an interview while Weiland was incarcerated for drug charges, guitarist Dean DeLeo stated "the judge saved his life."